ComplianceAsCode/content/docs/templates/template_reference.md

     -   **sysctlval** - value of the sysctl value, eg. `'1'`.
 If this parameter is not specified, XCCDF Value is used instead.

+    -   **sysctlval_remediate** - the value that will be used in remediations.
+        If **sysctlval_remediate** is not specified, the template will use the value of the **sysctlval** parameter in the remediations.
+        This parameter is mandatory when the **sysctlval** parameter is a list because we need to know which of the values in the list the system should be remedied to.
+When  the **sysctlval** parameter is not a list this parameter is optional.

     -   **operation** - operation used for comparison of collected object with **sysctlval**.
 Default value: `equals`.